trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/12-libafl/index.md

 export RUSTFLAGS="-C linker=/usr/bin/clang-15"
 ```

 Also, the [cc crate](https://docs.rs/cc/latest/cc/) depends on the `cc` program.
-We can change the compiler used in that crate by setting the `CC` and `CXX` variables.
+We can change the compiler used in that crate by setting the `CC` and `CXX` variables:

 ```shell
 export CC="clang-15"